gouv-nc-data/guide-datagouvnc/content/en/_index.md

 # Welcome to the data.gouv.fr Guide

-Welcome to the user guide for **data.gouv.fr**, the French open data platform.
+Welcome to the user guide for **data.gouv.nc**, the New-Caledonian open data platform.
 This guide aims to help you navigate and make the most of the platform's features, whether you're a regular user or a data contributor.

-## About data.gouv.fr
+## About data.gouv.nc

-**data.gouv.fr** is a public platform that provides access to open data shared by public organizations, institutions, and other contributors.
+**data.gouv.nc** is a public platform that provides access to open data shared by public organizations, institutions, and other contributors.
 Its goal is to promote transparency and facilitate the use of data for various purposes, such as analysis, app development, innovative reuse, and more.

 ## What Will You Find in This Guide?